Appsilon/shiny.telemetry/README.md

 [pre-commit]: https://pre-commit.com
 [its vignette on pre-commit installation]: https://lorenzwalthert.github.io/precommit/articles/precommit.html#installation

+#### Modifying Package Dependencies
+If package dependencies are being changed, then the list of `additional_dependencies` for `roxygenize` hook has to be updated.
+The list can be generated with `precommit::snippet_generate("additional-deps-roxygenize")`.

 #### Known Issues
 - If you use MacOS and have installed R via homebrew, then chances are that pre-commit will fail to setup an environment.
 A workaround is installing R by other means, e.g. by using [rig][].